 The Bachelor of Education Early Childhood Teaching (Birth - 12 Years) is made up of common units, core theory and professional experience units as well as some general elective units.
 The Bachelor of Education Early Childhood Teaching combines theory-based units and practical placements.
 During the course, you will complete four professional experience blocks that require full-time commitment.

 At CDU, you can study a Bachelor of Education Early Childhood Teaching online, on campus or a mix of both.
-You can also choose to study part-time or full-time, and over two or three semesters each year.
+You can also choose to study part-time or full-time.
 This makes it easier to fit study in with your life and work commitments.
 All students have access to and are encouraged to make use of online learning materials and interaction.

 All students must pass prior to graduation the ACER Literacy and Numeracy Test for Initial Teacher Education (LANTITE) as required by the Australian Institute for Teaching and School Leadership (AITSL).
 The cost of the testing will be met by the student.
 Refer to https://teacheredtest.acer.edu.au/